-HaySaver, a Spin In formed at Trinity College Dublin, has created an Internet of Things device, which detects temperature and humidty changes in hay bales and other agricultural matter.
-It is capable of gathering information on hay quality, nutritioonal levels, over-heating and mould defects.Visit Website
+HaySaver, a Spin In formed at Trinity College Dublin, has created an Internet of Things device which detects temperature and humidity changes in hay bales and other agricultural matter.
+It is capable of gathering information on hay quality, nutritional levels, over-heating and mould defects.Visit Website

 SiteSpy, a Spin In to CONNECT at Trinity College Dublin, provides Internet of Things (IoT) solutions for the environmental monitoring and logistics industries.
 It uses cutting-edge, low-power radio technology to provide data streams from remote sensors.
 SiteSpy’s core offering is the SenseNet kit: an LPWAN popup network which provides 5 battery-powered sensors that measure temperature and humidity and a cellular gateway hub.Visit Website

 ThinkSmarter is a Spin-In to CONNECT at Trinity College Dublin.
 It addresses the new market for dense network deployments created by the Internet of Things and smart cities.
-Understanding availability, and access to, assets and properties in city environments for these dense deployments will become critical, and ThinkSmarter is looking for how to build a database and a marketplace for this emerging market.
+Understanding availability and access to assets and properties in city environments for these dense deployments will become critical.
+ThinkSmarter is looking to build a database and a marketplace for this emerging market.

 ThinkSmarter is a collaboration involving CONNECT and Cisco and is headed by Brendan O’Brien, formerly of Cisco.
 It is at an early phase of development.